-A Modern style that architects created to sequester certain living activities--such as sleeping or socializing--split levels offered an multilevel alternative to the ubiquitous Ranch style in the 1950s.
+A Modern style that architects created to sequester certain living activities--such as sleeping or socializing--split levels offered a multilevel alternative to the Ranch style in the 1950s.
 The nether parts of a typical design were devoted to a garage and TV room; the midlevel, which usually jutted out from the two-story section, offered "quieter" quarters, such as the living and dining rooms; and the area above the garage was designed for bedrooms.

 * = "Starting at" price includes home only, and may not include options shown in the above photos, artist's conceptions, floor plans, and other illustrations.
 Price does not include land, site work, permits, or fees.
 Contact Oliver Homes for details.